jina-ai/fastapi-serve/README.md

 - 🗝️ [Use Secrets for Redis-Powered Rate Limiting](examples/rate_limit/)
 - 🔒 [Secure Your Endpoints with built-in OAuth2.0 Authorization](examples/authorization/)
 - 📁 [Handle File Uploads and Downloads with built-in Blob Storage](examples/file_handling/)
+- 🐳 Deployment with Custom Dockerfile (Coming Soon!)
+- 🛠️ Export Your App for Self-Hosting with docker-compose / Kubernetes (Coming Soon!)

 ## 🖥️ `fastapi-serve` CLI